browserslist/browserslist-example/README.md

 ### PostCSS Preset Env

 [`postcss-preset-env`] is a “Babel for CSS.”
 It compiles future CSS syntax to CSS supported by target browsers.
 It is similar to cssnext, but more accurate with CSS spec and has `stage` option.

-Let’s install it
+Let’s install it:

 ```sh
 $ npm install postcss-preset-env